ronf/asyncssh/docs/index.rst

       1*2*3*4 = 24
       2^32 = 4294967296

-Note that input is not sent on the channel  until the :meth:`session_started()
-<SSHClientSession.session_started>` method is called, and :meth:`write_eof()
-<SSHClientChannel.write_eof>` is used to signal the end of input, causing the
-'bc' program to exit.

 Checking exit status
 --------------------

-The following example is a variation of the simple client which shows how to check the remote program's exit status.
+The following example is a variation of the simple client which shows how to receive the remote program's exit status using the :meth:`exit_status_received
+<SSHClientSession.exit_status_received>` callback.

    .. include:: ../examples/check_exit_status.py
       :literal:
       :start-line: 15

+From servers that support it, exit signals can also be received using :meth:`exit_signal_received <SSHClientSession.exit_signal_received>`.

+Exit status can be also queried after the channel has closed by using the methods :meth:`get_exit_status <SSHClientChannel.get_exit_status>` and :meth:`get_exit_signal <SSHClientChannel.get_exit_signal>`.
+This is how it is done when using the streams API, since callbacks aren't available there.

 Setting environment variables
 -----------------------------